aiocat/virna/README.md

 ### If-Else

 If block will be executed if the number of the top of the stack is `1`.
-Else, it will execute the else block if exists.
+Else, it executes the else block if block exists.

 ```virna
 in main